H3llKa1ser/B00t2R00t/Methodology/Cloud/Azure/Initial Access.md

 Resource: https://aadinternals.com/post/phishing/

+Azure CLI

+### 1) generate device code, then send a phishing email with the device code.
+Azure CLI handles both the code generation and waiting for the authentication.

+    az login --use-device-code

+PowerShell

 ### 1) Request a user and device code (Microsoft Graph resource and MS Office application Client ID are used in the example here)

 List of common Microsoft Application IDs: https://learn.microsoft.com/en-us/troubleshoot/entra/entra-id/governance/verify-first-party-apps-sign-in#application-ids-of-commonly-used-microsoft-applications